If you missed Part 1 on How to Get Started with Baby-Led Weaning, you can still read it here.

 +Halved Cherry Tomatoes

-+Shellfish/Seafood: Steamed or Roasted Shrimp, Thick-Flaked Tuna (like in the first picture), Grilled Salmon, Homemade Fish Sticks
++Shellfish/Seafood: Steamed or Roasted Shrimp (chopped), Thick-Flaked Tuna (like in the first picture), Grilled Salmon (flaked), Homemade Fish Sticks

-+Peanut & Almond Butter: Lightly spread on Whole Grain Toast, Waffles or Pancakes (cut into handheld shape)
++Peanut & Almond Butter: Lightly spread on Whole Grain Toast (we like Dave’s Killer Bread) or on Waffles or Pancakes (made with whole eggs and almond milk)

 More Baby-Led Weaning Resources!